alajmo/sake/docs/ansible.md

 Both sake and Ansible are agentless; they don't have to be installed on the remote hosts for them to work.

 Sake is delivered as a single static library that uses the ssh protocol to execute tasks on remote nodes.
+The remote nodes don't require `sake` to be installed.

-Ansible requires Python to be installed on the control node and utilizes the ssh protocol to transfer your playbooks to the remote node, where it then runs the playbooks (using python) and removes them after execution.
-Python also has to be installed on the remote nodes if you wish to utilize Ansible modules, otherwise, you can use the `shell` module which doesn't require Python to be installed.
+Ansible requires Python to be installed on the control node and utilizes the ssh protocol to execute tasks on the remote nodes.
+If you use Ansible modules then the Python runtime has to be installed on the remote nodes as well.
+The only Ansible module which doesn't require Python to be installed on the remote nodes is the `shell` module.

 ## Inventory